SiwyKrzysiek/Jarvis-s-Algorithm-Visualization/README.md

-# Convex Hull with wrapping algorytm
+# Convex Hull with wrapping algorithm

 My attempt at visualization of Jarvis’s Algorithm with **Processing.js**.